Call for Proposals and Research Proposal Guidelines 2017

-2016 PROVOST SUMMER UNDERGRADUATE RESEARCH PROGRAM AT NJIT
+PROVOST SUMMER UNDERGRADUATE RESEARCH AND INNOVATION FELLOWSHIP PROGRAM AT NJIT

 AWARDS: The student award amount is $3000.
-Please be aware that this award is intended to involve full-time participation by the student for a period of ten weeks during summer 2016 and students should not be engaged in outside employment or coursework during this period.
+Please be aware that this award is intended to involve fulltime participation by the student for a period of ten weeks during summer 2017 and students should not be engaged in outside employment or coursework during this period.
 All students are expected to fully participate in all aspects of the program and fill-out the time-sheet for hours of work with their respective advisors.
-The program runs from May 23 to July 29, 2016.
-Finally, all award winners are required to participate in the NJIT International Summer Undergraduate Research Symposium on July 28, 2016.
+The program runs from May 22 to July 28, 2017.
+Finally, all award winners are required to participate in the NJIT International Summer Undergraduate Research Symposium on July 27, 2017.

 NOTES FOR FACULTY: Prospective faculty mentors are expected to write a letter of support.
 Letters of support must include your opinion of the student and must place the proposed research project in the context of any ongoing research.
 The following questions should be addressed:

 Is this a new project or part of an ongoing investigation?
 Will this project spawn additional work that extends beyond the summer?
 What primary benefits will this project have for both for the student and for you?

 Faculty mentors who are writing support letters for more than one student applicant must rank the proposals, indicating which projects they would most like to see funded.
 This process will not preclude lower ranked students from being accepted, but the mentor’s insight about each student/project is useful information for the review committee to take into consideration.

 RESEARCH PROPOSAL GUIDELINES: Please adhere to the following organizational guidelines when writing your research proposal.
 Keep in mind that the members of the review committee are not necessarily experts in your field.
 Research proposals are expected to be written by the student with input from the faculty mentor.